codophilic/LearnWebDevInJAVA/Theory.md

 - So while servlets don't have a main method, they have a well-defined lifecycle and a set of methods that are called by the servlet container to handle incoming requests.

+## Server Folder structure

+- The Server folder in Eclipse typically contains information about the server(s) that you have configured within the IDE.
+This folder is created when you add a server to Eclipse using the Servers view, which is used to manage your server configurations.

+- The Server folder itself does not contain any specific files or subfolders that are relevant to running your web application.
+Instead, it serves as a container for storing server-specific configuration information, such as the server's runtime environment, the ports that it uses, and any other settings that are specific to the server.

+- Inside the Server folder, you will typically see one or more subfolders, each of which corresponds to a different server configuration that you have defined in Eclipse.
+These subfolders contain information about the specific server, such as the server's name, version, and runtime environment.
+In addition, they may contain additional configuration files, such as server-specific deployment descriptors or configuration files.

+- When you run a web application in Eclipse, the IDE will typically deploy the application to a server that you have configured within the Servers view.
+The IDE will use the configuration information in the Server folder to determine which server to use and how to deploy the application to that server.
+Once the application is deployed, the server will use its own configuration settings to manage the application's runtime environment and process incoming requests from clients.